eliranwong/ChatGPT-GUI/README.md

 * chat or image - this determines whether the message to sent to generate a chat response or an image.

 * content view - display conversation content

+* Search and Replace - update content with search and replace

 * Control interface: